techidaily/site-android-transfer/source/_posts/in-2024-two-ways-to-sync-contacts-from-xiaomi-14-pro-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![wondershare dr.fone phone manager](https://images.wondershare.com/drfone/guide/manage-android-apps-1.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 To cater for the above mentioned problems and many other, Dr.Fone - Phone Transfer was developed.
 [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) is an easy to use tool.
 It has been designed to assist you to in transferring data from your old phone to your new phone, including transferring contacts from Motorola to Samsung.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 6 Ways To Transfer Contacts From Xiaomi 14 Pro to iPhone